J-Grier/Global-Market-Expansion-Simulator/README.md

 # 🌍 Global Market Expansion Simulator: A Data-Driven CAGE Strategy Advisor

 ## 📈 Overview
-This project provides a data-driven decision support tool to quantify and simulate international market expansion opportunities using the CAGE Framework (Cultural, Administrative, Geographic, Economic).
-By integrating structured global datasets and interactive visualization, it enables businesses to strategically assess and plan global market entries.
+This project is a data-driven decision support tool designed to simulate and prioritize international market expansion using the CAGE Framework (Cultural, Administrative, Geographic, Economic).
+By combining structured global datasets with an interactive dashboard, it allows businesses to explore how strategic priorities affect market rankings across countries.

+The tool was originally developed in response to a global strategy case study focused on Diageo PLC, a UK-based leader in the beverage alcohol industry.
+Accordingly, the model defaults to the United Kingdom as the home country and compares it to a curated set of high-potential international markets.

 ---